 Know Before You Go

-The gravestone of Giro is located at the base of a tree behind an iron gate.
-It can be seen through the gate from the street at the site of the former German Embassy at Carlton Terrace.
+It is located at the base of a tree behind an iron gate.
+It can be seen through the gate.
+The perspex cover can make viewing the gravestone difficult.